 Of course, that also means this console works just like the original did, and that means hookups are sparse.
 There's no HDMI port, for example.
 On the plus side, not only can you use old controllers, but you can also plug in any old cartridge games you might have lying around or find at a garage sale.

-You'll be able to get the whole classic console for around $$.
+You'll be able to get the whole classic console.
 We've also reviewed a few of the most definitive classic games of the 80s and 90s that are now available on modern platforms.
-Expect to pay anywhere from $ to $$ for single games.

 How It Compares